Lonza extends antibody drug conjugate supply deal with biotech client

-ZURICH, July 16 (Reuters) - Lonza Group (LONN.S) has extended a collaboration with a major biopharmaceutical industry client for the supply of an antibody drug conjugate (ADC) against hard-to-treat cancers, the Swiss contract drugmaker said in a statement on Friday.
+ZURICH (Reuters) - Lonza Group has extended a collaboration with a major biopharmaceutical industry client for the supply of an antibody drug conjugate (ADC) against hard-to-treat cancers, the Swiss contract drugmaker said in a statement on Friday.

 ADCs are so-called “guided missile” therapies that combine a biological monoclonal antibody that is targeted at a cancer with a separate small molecule drug designed to help boost the treatment’s efficacy.